 San Juan Island Bicycling

-Start by renting bikes from Island Bicycles in Friday Harbor, a short walk from the ferry.
-We recommend reserving a bike in advance in the summer.
+Bring your own or rent bikes in Friday Harbor, a short walk from the ferry.
+We recommend reserving a bike in advance during summer.

-But don’t tarry too long because you’ve still got the nice ride up to Roche Harbor.
-You can explore this historic village by bike or foot, as well as the nearby San Juan Islands Museum of Art Sculpture Park -- a 19-acre park with more than 100 works of art.
+But don’t tarry too long because you’ve still got the nice ride to Roche Harbor Resort.
+You can explore this historic village by bike or foot, as well as the nearby San Juan Islands Sculpture Park -- a 19-acre park with more than 100 works of art.

-Keep heading west for English Camp and then to the south for American Camp, each famous for the Pig War “Crisis” of 1859-1872.
-Both offer information on the historic event, and each offers some beautiful views and picnic points, although there are a couple of tough hills to get to both.
+Head south to English Camp and then to the southeast tip of the island to American Camp, each famous for the Pig War “Crisis” of 1859-1872.
+Both National Historical Park locations offer information on this historic event, and each offers some beautiful views and picnic spots, although there are a couple of tough hills to get to both.

 Explore San Juan Island at your leisure with a moped, scoot-car, or car from Susie's Mopeds, an island tradition since 1986.
 Let our professional and friendly staff help plan your island adventure and get you on your way.
 Pack your lunches and enjoy spectacular scenery of a full-day tour or head off to a specific location like the Whale Watch Park.
 We offer hourly and daily rates.